-Chris, a former Royal Marine Commando, spent most of his carrier in the Royal Marines in small boat operations globally.
+Chris, a former Royal Marine Commando, spent most of his career in the Royal Marines in small boat operations globally.

 Chris has previously rowed across the Atlantic Ocean with his Brother in 2011 after finding out a close relative had been diagnosed with Parkinson's disease.
 The crossing took them 64 days to complete.

 He works in Submarine Rescue for the Australian Navy, often spending weeks at a time at sea.
 Chris maintains his fitness by rowing, playing rugby, diving and going to the gym.